Wallaroo (SA)

 Wallaroo is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Wallaroo's dwelling structure, as per the latest Census, consisted of 91.4% houses and 8.6% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Non-Metro SA's 88.5% houses and 11.5% other dwellings.
+Wallaroo's dwelling structures, as per the latest Census, consisted of 91.4% houses and 8.6% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Regional SA's 88.5% houses and 11.5% other dwellings.
 Home ownership in Wallaroo stood at 44.9%, with mortgaged dwellings at 22.8% and rented ones at 32.4%.
-The median monthly mortgage repayment was $1,169, higher than Non-Metro SA's average of $1,153.
-The median weekly rent in Wallaroo was $245, compared to Non-Metro SA's $220.
+The median monthly mortgage repayment was $1,169, exceeding Regional SA's average of $1,153.
+Median weekly rent in Wallaroo was $245, compared to Regional SA's $220.
 Nationally, Wallaroo's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing